 The legal custodian of the youth must reside in Snohomish County

 For a child to meet the requirements of an ARY petition they must meet at least one of three criteria:

 - An individual who is under 18 and remains absent from the home for a period of more than 72 hours without parental consent

 - Is beyond parental control such that behavior endangers the health, safety, or welfare of the child or another person

 - Has a serious substance abuse problem

-- ARY Contempt Form (to be used after an ARY petition has been approved)
+- ARY Contempt Form (DOC) (to be used after an ARY petition has been approved)

 The purpose of a CHINS petition is to temporarily place a child outside of the home in an attempt to repair family relationships and ensure child safety.
 This temporary placement is only able to last nine months and the petitioning party must provide a placement.
-CHINS petitions can be filed by a parent, youth, or DSHS.
+CHINS petitions can be filed by a parent, youth, or DCYF.
 Under a CHINS petition, the parent and the child are required to attend counseling, which includes family and individual counseling.
 Visitation between the parents and child occurs, along with a host of other possible services, to seek family reconciliation at the end of the nine-month period.
 The legal guardian of the youth must live in Snohomish County.